kvitebjorn/project-euler/README.md

 # projecteuler
-to run a problem, for example problem 1, assuming ghc is installed:
+to run a problem, for example problem 1:

 `ghc -o problem1 problem1.hs && ./problem1`